blocktrail/simple-bitcoin-wallet-app/README.md

 A user and initial wallet has been created through the table seeders.
 You can log in with `email: test@test.com` `password: test`.

 #####6.
 Things to know
+For webhook creation and use your server needs to be accessible via a public domain is required.
+You can achieve this easily even on a local dev machine through the use of a tunnel, routing traffic